MewMewPewPew/cart253/topics/variation-jam/process/planning.md

 6. add futur telling text when one pair is revealed with json
 7. Add Instruction/explanation before the game is launched

     2. deciding what card should be use, then choose temporary pictures to represent them:
         ## CARD BY BELOVED AYA TAKANO <3
+        + background : image_2025_07_03_aya-takano-perrotin-los-angeles-how-deep-how-far-we-can-go-exhibition-announcement

             with Shinto & tarot(christianism/paganism) Symbolism
             full story here : https://en.gallery-kaikaikiki.com/2021/08/aya-takano-tarot-card/
+        - i should add a lil note to say the art is hers !
     - The sun(19*) = winning,
     - The magician(1) = The game does not end,
             Gaining 4 objects (sword, wand, cup, coin/pentacle)... why not?
 The game does not end